VlodkoMr/near-control-payment/README.md

 3. Copy .env.sample into .env.local and/or .env.production files and set variables:

-- NODE_ENV: testnet or mainnet environment.
+- NODE_ENV: testnet or mainnet environment where you contract deployed.
 - ACCOUNT_PRIVATE_KEY: Private key for deployed smart-contract (without ed25519:).
 - DB_CONNECTION: database connection URL.
+Read more: https://sequelize.org/docs/v6/getting-started/

 4. Update server/index.js script to handle new transactions and save in your database structure.
 5. Upload server script and run.